ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Over the centuries and decades, climate change has been perceived as a double sword in terms of its impacts on economic, living, and non-living sectors.

 Climate change projection indicates that the frequency and severity of extreme climatic events will increase.
-In the last 40 years, Tanzania has experienced severe and recurring droughts that devastate the agricultural, water and energy sectors.
-Currently, more than 70% of all-natural disasters in Tanzania are hydro-meteorological and are linked to droughts and floods.
+Over the last 40 years, Tanzania has experienced severe and recurring droughts that have devastated the agricultural, water, and energy sectors.
+Currently, more than 70% of all natural disasters in Tanzania are hydro-meteorological, linked to droughts and floods.
 Climate change Impacts various sectors in Tanzania as follows.

 Agriculture and Food Security

 Changing climate has resulted in a general decline in agricultural productivity, including changes in Agro-diversity.
 The prevalence of crop pests and diseases is also reported to have increased, posing more challenges to agriculture.
-Furthermore, the change in weather patterns that have disturbed agricultural production has impacted food security.
+Furthermore, the changes in weather patterns that have disrupted agricultural production have impacted food security.

 Adverse impact of climate change in agriculture activities